wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 I make:

-* [data.wikinder.org](https://data.wikinder.org/) - A web service that provides data in various categories, such as dates, Unicode characters, and chess positions.
+* [data.wikinder.org](https://data.wikinder.org/) - A web service that provides data in various categories, such as numbers, dates, and Unicode characters.

 ## What I've done